tar-ang-2004/Basic-Personal-Expense-Tracker/README.md

 # Personal Expense Tracker

-A comprehensive personal expense tracking application built with Python and Flask.
+A basic personal expense tracking application built with Python and Flask.
 Track your daily expenses, categorize spending, and get detailed insights with beautiful charts and analytics.

 ## Features